GabeScott/standard-works-vault/General Conference/1981 October - Relief Society in Times of Transition.md

 We can develop attitudes of love and caring by remembering our basic Christian commitment to forgiveness, gentleness, and kindness.
 We can promote the good will among people that heralded the birth of the Savior, and we can encourage a profound personal appeal to our Heavenly Father for peace and strength to face adversity.

 But even immense goodwill cannot help us reach out to all sisters, making certain that none is overlooked.
 We must have a program, and we do.
 Relief Society is designed for this very purpose.
-During one of the first meetings of the Nauvoo Relief Society, Lucy Mack Smith stated: “This institution is a good one. ...
-We must cherish one another, watch over one another, comfort one another, and gain instruction.”
-(Minutes of the Female Relief Society of Nauvoo, March 17, 1842, in History of Relief Society 1842–1966, pub. by The General Board of Relief Society, 1966, p.
+During one of the first meetings of the Nauvoo Relief Society, Lucy Mack Smith stated: “This institution is a good one. … We must cherish one another, watch over one another, comfort one another, and gain instruction.”
+(Minutes of the Female Relief Society of Nauvoo, March 17, 1842, in *History of Relief Society 1842–1966,* pub. by The General Board of Relief Society, 1966, p.
 20.)

 The Relief Society program can help us reach even the needs we may not know exist.
 I was told about one visiting teacher who, in a caring attitude, sent the sisters she visits a Christmas card.
-When she went to preparation meeting, the message teacher asked the visiting teachers to send a Christmas card to each of the sisters they visit and include their personal note with the card.
+When she went to preparation meeting, the message teacher asked the visiting teachers to send a Christmas card to each of the sisters they visit *and* include their personal note with the card.

 The visiting teacher was perplexed.
 She had already sent the cards, but she did not write the personal note.
 After debating with herself for some time she finally determined to send another card, this one with a personal note.